rcardin/http4s-tutorial/README.md

   .withHttpApp(apis)
 ```

 As we can see, the `Router` accepts a list of mappings from a `String` root to an `HttpRoutes` type.
 Moreover, we can omit the call to the `bindHttp`.
-If so, blaze will serve the APIs using port `8080`
-on the `localhost` address.
+If so, blaze will serve the APIs using port `8080` on the `localhost` address.

-Moreover, the builder needs an instance of an `scala.concurrent.ExecutionContext` that uses to handle
-incoming requests concurrently.
-Finally. we need to bind the builder to an effect, because the
-execution of the service can lead to side effects itself.
-In our example, we are binding the effect
-to the `IO` monad from the library Cats Effect.
+Moreover, the builder needs an instance of a `scala.concurrent.ExecutionContext` to handle incoming requests concurrently.
+Finally, we need to bind the builder to an effect because the execution of the service can lead to side effects itself.
+In our example, we bind the effect to the `IO` monad from the library Cats Effect.

 ### Executing the Server

 Once we configured the basic properties of a `BlazeServerBuilder`, we need to run it.
-Since chose to
-use the `IO` monad as an effect, the easier way to run an application using the blaze server is to
-run the service inside an `IOApp`, provided by the cats-effect library, too.
+Since we chose to use the `IO` monad as an effect, the easier way to run an application using the blaze server is to run the service inside an `IOApp`, provided by the cats-effect library, too.

 The `IOApp` is a utility type that allows us to run applications that use the `IO` effect.
-Moreover,
-inside the `IOApp`, we the Cats Effect library provides us for free two implicit instances needed by
-the builder to work: An instance of the `ContextShift[IO]` type, and of the `Timer[IO]` type.
+Moreover, inside the `IOApp`, the Cats Effect library provides us for free two implicit instances needed by the builder to work: A `ContextShift[IO]` type and the `Timer[IO]` type.

 When it's up, the server listens to incoming requests on a port.
-If the server stops, it must
-release the port and close any other resource it's using.
-This is exactly the definition of the
-[`Resource`](https://typelevel.org/cats-effect/docs/2.x/datatypes/resource) type from the Cats
+If the server stops, it must release the port and close any other resource it's using.
+This is precisely the definition of the [`Resource`](https://typelevel.org/cats-effect/docs/2.x/datatypes/resource) type from the Cats Effect library.
-Effect library.
 Hence, we can think about `Resource`s as the `AutoCloseable` type in Java type.

 So, we can use the builder to create a `Resource`: